KidSysco/type-orm-assessment/README.md

 1. Clone the repo
 2. Run `npm install`
 3. Compile the typescript with `npx tsc`
-4. Run the program with 'npm start'
+4. Run the program with `npm start`